skyiea/rememberry-i10n/README.md

 - Russian

-Please be welcome to contribute if you found some issues, or want to help us with translations into other languages (even partial translations)!
+It is most welcome to contribute if you found some issue, or _want to help us with translations into other languages_ (even partial translations)!

+## How to contribute

+You can easily contribute through GitHub interface by opening any of [localization files](locales/) and clicking on Edit button (pencil) in the top right corner of the file.
+After making changes just follow the steps (buttons at the bottom) and we'll be notified about your contribution.